kuki-ta/kuki-ta/README.md

 **WIP AI-native passion project**

 Research community and forum - not yet public.
-Excited to demo!
+Happy to demo if any interest!

 **March 2026**